Kamisama Kazoku

-Kamisama Kazoku (神様家族) is a series of light novels written by Yoshikazu Kuwashima.
-It is first serialized by Media Factory on June 25, 2003 and concluded in April 25, 2006 with eight volumes; however, a sequel light novel series titled Kamisama Kazoku Z (神様家族Z) was released on January 25, 2008.
-An anime adaptation by Toei Animation premiered on May 18, 2006 in Japan across the anime satellite television network Animax.
+Kamisama Kazoku (神様家族) is a series of light novels written by Yoshikazu Kuwashima and illustrated by Suzuhito Yasuda.
+It is first serialized by Media Factory on June 25, 2003, and concluded on April 25, 2006, with eight volumes; a short story collection titled Kamisama Kazoku Z (神様家族Z) was released on January 25, 2008.
+An anime adaptation by Toei Animation premiered on May 18, 2006, in Japan across the anime satellite television network Animax.

 Plot

 Samatarou Kamiyama is the son of a god and must live in the human world with his family to learn about them, in order to become a better god when the time comes to succeed his father.
 His closest friend is Tenko, Samatarou's guardian angel since birth.
 One day he falls for Kumiko Komori, a girl who just transferred to their school, and decides to win her heart without relying on any of his relatives' godly powers, oblivious to the fact that Tenko herself has a crush on him.